-- ♦ Momenta of particles can be measured by curvatures of tracks in a magnetic field: $p=0.3B\rho$ , where $\rho$ is curvature, B is magnetic field. - Spectrometers are tracking detectors placed inside a magnet, providing momentum information. - In collider experiments, no special spectrometers are arranged, but all the tracking setup is typically contained inside a solenoidal magnet.
+♦ Momenta of particles can be measured by curvatures of tracks in a magnetic field: $p=0.3B\rho$, where ρ is curvature, B is magnetic field.

+Spectrometers are tracking detectors placed inside a magnet, providing momentum information

+Figure 62: A e^+e^- annihilation event as seen by the DELPHI detector.
+In collider experiments, all the tracking setup is typically contained inside a solenoidal magnet.